 All about me – A Technical Artist

 England-based technical artist, computer graphics designer, programmer and games designer who strives to create work that not only meets your needs but is to a level that I, myself, am proud of.
-Currently an Associate Technical Artist at Splash Damage and also a graduate at the NCCA, Bournemouth University after studying BA (Hons) Computer Visualisation & Animation.
+Currently an Associate Technical Artist at Splash Damage.
+A first class honours graduate at the NCCA, Bournemouth University after studying a BA (Hons) Computer Visualisation & Animation.

 I’ve enjoyed creating and creations ever since I got my first Lego set at a young age.
 The fascination of fabricating something from basic blocks always seemed to fascinate me.
 Not much has changed since then: I still have a passion for creating and I still love Lego, but the main difference now is that I have moved on to some more advanced tools to create with.

 I first truly started my venture into computer graphics when I started playing video games competitively.
 Back in the days of Call of Duty 4 in 2007 (not that long ago, but sometimes feels it!), I joined a clan and started playing some matches with a team of players.
 In this, we needed a small banner image that functioned as our logo on our team page for websites like GameBattles.
 I created a terrible graphic for it using some HP photo editing software that came with our printer and that’s where it all started.
 I moved on to online forum signature graphics, creating them for all the team members with a few of these being displayed gloriously below.
 I hesitated putting up these graphics but I find it a pleasant reminder for myself on how far I have come and just how awful I was in the beginning.